cppalliance/safe-cpp/proposal/draft.md

 }
 ```

-The blog post considers this swap function, which is currently unsupported by Rust.
+The blog post considers the above swap function, which transliterates to the Safe C++ code below.

 ```cpp
 template<typename T>